-4.2.1.10 Exceptions
+4.2.1.3 Failures and Exceptions

-COMPSs is able to deal with exceptions raised during the execution of the applications.
-In this case, if a user/python defined exception happens, the user can choose the task behaviour using the $on_failure$ argument within the @task decorator (with four possible values: 'RETRY', 'CANCEL_SUCCESSORS', 'FAIL' and 'IGNORE'.
-'RETRY' is the default behaviour).
+COMPSs is able to deal with failures and exceptions raised during the execution of the applications.
+In this case, if a user/python defined exception happens, the user can choose the task behaviour using the $on_failure$ argument within the @task decorator.